Best Practices for Responding to Reviews on Google, Facebook & Yelp

 Is the customer always right?
 No, but the more you invest in your customers, the more they’ll invest in your business.
 Show you’re genuinely interested in your customers and want them to have a positive and memorable experience.

 Use the customer’s first name to convey a friendly, but polite response.
-Also, vary your responses to avoid sound like a canned response.
+Also, vary responses to avoid sounding like a template.

 2. Be Clear, Concise & Error-Free

 While responding to reviews from your mobile device is incredibly convenient, good-intentioned responses can easily be miscommunicated (i.e. misunderstood, not understood or misinterpreted).
 You may not know the background, native language or education level of the customer who wrote the review.

 For best results, use contractions, proper punctuation, capitalization and avoid acronyms.
 Write at a nine-grade reading level.

 Proofread your review before posting to ensure it's clear and free of spelling and grammar errors.
 If necessary, use the free version of Grammarly.

 By acknowledging positive reviews as well as negative, you can demonstrate that you value all feedback.
 Besides, responding to positive reviews is a second opportunity to continue to develop a relationship with customers and further cement your brand as the preferred choice.